wifwucite/esphome-ble-controller/README.md

     on_execute:
     - logger.log: "test command executed"

-  # allows to enable or disable security, default is 'show_pass_key'
+  # allows to enable or disable security, default is 'secure'
   # Options:
   # - none:
   #     disables security
+  # - bond:
+  #     no real security, but devices do some bonding (pairing) upon first connect
-  # - show_pass_key:
+  # - secure:
+  #     enables secure connections and man-in-the-middle protection
-  #     upon first pairing the other device (your phone) sends a 6-digit pass key to the ESP and the ESP is supposed to display so that it can be entered on the other device
+  # If the "on_show_pass_key" automation is present, then upon first pairing the other device (your phone) sends a 6-digit pass key to the ESP and the ESP is supposed to display it so that it can be entered on the other device.
+  # This automation is not available for the "non" mode, optional for the "bond" mode, and required for the "secure" mode.
-  security_mode: show_pass_key
+  security_mode: secure

-  # automation that is invoked when the pass key should be displayed, the pass key is available in the automation as "pass_key" variable of type std::string
+  # automation that is invoked when the pass key should be displayed, the pass key is available in the automation as "pass_key" variable of type std::string (not available if security mode is "none")
   # the example below just logs the pass keys
   on_show_pass_key:
   - logger.log:
       format: "pass key is %s"
       args: 'pass_key.c_str()'
-  # automation that is invoked when the authentication is complete, the boolean "success" indicates success or failure
+  # automation that is invoked when the authentication is complete, the boolean "success" indicates success or failure (not available if security mode is "none")
   on_authentication_complete:
   - logger.log:
       format: "BLE authentication complete %d" # shows 1 on success, 0 on failure